Validator Operations

 Overview

 This section will guide you through how you can run your own validator.
-Validator operations may be done via the story consensus client detailed in the node setup section.
+Validator operations may be done via the story consensus client.

 πŸ“˜